 - Consider other key tools such as translation memory and workflow, video subtitling and web CMS translation software.

-Spend as much time nailing down how you’re going to deliver your campaign as you do with your creative development.
+Spend as much time nailing down your localisation strategy and campaign plan as you do with your creative development.
 This will save you some money and stress – and ensure that you have control over your campaign timeline.
 Your global brand will be enhanced, and you’ll get a far better ROI, and results you can measure.

 For more on how to create powerful local campaigns, while still maintaining a strong global brand, feel free to get in touch.
 Our team are always on hand to offer advice.
 Equally, you can download our guide to creating successful global marketing campaigns here.